alexmacarthur/macarthur-me-gatsby/src/posts/should-we-implement-differential-serving/index.md

 ### A Client-Side Alternative

-Dare I say it, there _is_ a JavaScript alternative to explore:
+Dare I say it, there _is_ a JavaScript approach to explore:

 ```html
 <script>